simbricks/simbricks/doc/index.rst

 About
 ###################################

-SimBricks is a platform for creating and simulating virtual prototypes of modern heterogeneous computer systems.
+SimBricks is a platform for creating and simulating virtual prototypes of modern heterogeneous computer systems and enables meaningful end-to-end evaluations of such systems in simlation.

-SimBricks enables virtual prototyping of complete computer systems, rather than individual components.
-It allows to create virtual prototypes by combining and connecting multiple different existing simulators for individual system components into a complete system simulation.
+To create virtual prototypes of complete computer systems, rather than individual components, SimBricks modularly combines and connects battle-tested simulators for different components: machines (e.g. QEMU, gem5, Simics), hardware components (e.g. Verilator, Tofino, FEMU SSD), and networks (e.g. ns-3, OMNeT++).
+SimBricks simulations run unmodified full-system stacks, including applications, operating systems such as Linux, and hardware RTL.

 SimBricks **does not** replace existing simulators for individual components, but instead enables users to connect together multiple existing simulators, even from different vendors and never designed to interoperate, into a complete system.